BU-EC552/banjos/README.md

 For the cost metric, BANGOS uses the iGEM's Registry of Standard Biological Parts at: http://parts.igem.org/Registry_API.
 Please scroll down to the XML download and add the file to the path of the input directory on your local machine.

-Download modified xml file to your directory. https://drive.google.com/file/d/1DIQIdmrU2aYTFxdpX7-2oLN5a5YmRYYl/view?usp=sharing
+Download modified xml file to your directory here. https://drive.google.com/file/d/1DIQIdmrU2aYTFxdpX7-2oLN5a5YmRYYl/view?usp=sharing
+Please make sure to move this file to the CODE directory

 To install BANGOS, clone this repository.